 A repeater can get into a bad connectivity state where there is one-way communication between itself and the cloud.
 In this state, the cloud receives management traffic from the repeater, but when it replies, it does not receive acknowledgement from the repeater.
 In this state the repeater will alert "bad connectivity to the controller, possible firewall or NAT issues":

 The historical connectivity status of a repeater can be seen by toggling the Connectivity graph on the AP details page.
 Place the mouse pointer over the colored lines on the graph, to view the timeframe of mesh connectivity status changes.

 If two APs operate on the same channel and are within range of each other, they can become mesh neighbors.
 Mesh neighbors exchange mesh route information allowing repeaters to discover the best metric route to the gateway.
 If two APs are in the same Dashboard network and mesh neighbors, they may establish a mesh routing relationship where they send and receive client traffic of the mesh link.

 This information can be immensely helpful in narrowing down bad mesh links and determining next steps.

-Figure 8: A repeater "Cedar" is a mesh neighbor of the "Roof" AP, as it appears in Roof's mesh neighbors table.
+Figure 6: A repeater "Repeater 1" is a mesh neighbor of the "Gateway" AP, as it appears in Roof's mesh neighbors table.

 The Neighbors page of the Local Status Page shows all of the neighbors of a given Meraki AP.
 Access this page on an online AP and check the to see if the offline repeater MAC address appears in the table.
 If it does, the offline repeater is active and within range of the online AP.